Science and technology in Europe: Chemistry

+Chemistry is a branch of science that deals with the study of matter, its properties, composition, and the changes it undergoes.
+It explores the interactions and transformations of atoms and molecules, providing insights into the fundamental principles that govern the physical and chemical world around us.

+Chemistry is divided into various sub-disciplines, including organic chemistry, inorganic chemistry, physical chemistry, analytical chemistry, and biochemistry.
+Organic chemistry focuses on the study of carbon compounds, while inorganic chemistry examines the properties and behavior of inorganic substances.
+Physical chemistry delves into the principles and theories that explain the behavior of matter and the energy changes associated with chemical reactions.
+Analytical chemistry involves the identification and quantification of substances and their properties.
+Biochemistry explores the chemical processes that occur within living organisms.

+Chemistry plays a vital role in numerous aspects of our daily lives.
+It is essential for understanding the composition and behavior of materials, developing new medicines, designing and optimizing industrial processes, addressing environmental issues, and much more.
+The discoveries and advancements in chemistry have revolutionized various fields, including medicine, agriculture, energy, materials science, and technology, making it a central science that impacts our world in profound ways.

 Mathematics

 Mathematics flourished in the Greek world from 600 BC to 300 AD, but mathematical philosophy was de-emphasized over practical methods during the rise of the Roman Empire.
 After the fall of Rome, many ancient mathematical works were lost or destroyed, and the role of mathematics was further reduced by Europe's political fragmentation.

-The idea of Arabic numerals came to Europe c.
+The idea of Hindu-Arabic numerals came to Europe c.
 1200 AD, but was not immediately popular due to use of the old Roman numerals.
 The system of Arabic numerals was popularized by Italian mathematician Leonardo de Pisa (more famously known as Fibonacci), and had finally become popular among merchants in Italy, France, Germany, and Britain for accounting by 1400, and in use by most textbooks by the mid-15th century.

 During the first half of the 16th century, Scipione del Ferro and Niccolò Fontana Tartaglia discovered how to solve cubic equations.
 In 1545, Gerolamo Cardano published them in his book Ars Magna, along with a method to solve quartic equations discovered by Lodovico Ferrari.

 Our current notations for addition, subtraction, multiplication, and division, and equations were also invented in Europe.
 The + and – signs were first used in warehouses, then appeared in print in 1526 in a German math book.
 The symbols for multiplication and division came later.
 The equal sign was first used in England in 1557.
 Mathematicians represented unknown quantities in equations with letters by 1600.

 The first systematic treatment of decimal notation, De Thiende (a book by Simon Stevin), was published in 1585.

 Though mathematics had a secondary role in the mid-16th century, it became considered the most powerful tool of scientific research by the 18th century, as a general mathematization of civil life took place.